PubInv/PubInv/ideas/Project #17: Grow Wooden Objects Directly with 3D Printed Molds.md

+# Making 3D Printed Molds for Tree Shaping

+After creating this, I learned of the practice of [Tree Shaping](https://en.wikipedia.org/wiki/Tree_shaping), which subsumes what I had imagined.

+However, in 2019 we can mke a bit o a twist on this idea: 3D printing molds or "collars" to place on the tree.

+Note that many practicitoners of tree shaping value the living, shaped tree, but we can also imagine valuing the wooden object cut from the tree (either pruned from a branch or killing the tree.)

 Let’s use 3-D printing to construct molds that we can use to force trees into a particular shape.
 We could then “grow” a chair -- possibly a living chair, or possibly a wood-skeleton chair.

+Possibly these molds would have to then be cast into Aluminum.

+Note that with a 3D printer, we could make a large mold out of Interlocking pieces.
+In fact, we could even imagine metal interlocking pieces which we receive a plastic insert which further modifies the shape.
+In his way we might be able to use only easy-to-print molds that require not casting but can still be used.

+We could imagine creating a "jenny lind" style chair leg grown directly as a branch on a tree without killing the tree.

+Can we reliable create a Y-splitter?
+That is, can we in some way reliably know that a tree will branch into two, which we can then  potentially bring back together?

 This is more of an art project than design project!